creativecommons/legaldb/deploy_to_heroku.md

       - Specify the team (omit if not applicable)
       - If you want a specific Heroku PostgreSQL plan, it's easiest to specify it here (ex. `--addons=heroku-postgresql:standard-0`)
-3. Mange confign variables (this can be done using the Heroku Dashboard too)
+4. Manage config variables (this can be done using the Heroku Dashboard too)
    1. Edit config variables
       - Command
         ```shell